A dark mountain peak beneath a stormy sky

 x402 lets agents pay.
 Nothing lets you trust them with money.

 Pay-per-call settles the crypto-native services.
-It does nothing for the APIs that only take a card — and nothing to stop an agent from draining your account overnight.
+It does nothing for the APIs that only take a card, and nothing stops an agent from draining your account overnight.

 Agents can't hold a card